Blog | Zenventory

 Where Zenventory fits, and where it might not

-Zenventory is built for SMB 3PLs and growing e-commerce brands that need real 3PL warehouse management software: Multi-client inventory, automated billing, white-label client portals, and native shipping, without an enterprise implementation.
+Zenventory is built for small and medium-sized 3PLs and growing e-commerce brands that need real 3PL warehouse management software - multi-client inventory, automated billing, white-label client portals, and native shipping, without an enterprise implementation.
 If you're running a single warehouse or a handful, onboarding clients regularly, and you want your bill to stay flat while your team grows, that's the sweet spot.

 Frequently asked questions (FAQs)